The reference interest rate for mortgages remains at 1.5%. At comparis.ch, you can calculate the amount by which your rent should be reduced.

 The reference interest rate for mortgages has influenced rents since September 2008.
-Back then, it was 3.5 per cent and has steadily decreased since.
-The latest data is published by the Federal Office for Housing (BWO) once every quarter.
+Back then, it was 3.5% and has steadily decreased since.
+The latest data is published by the Federal Office for Housing once every quarter.

 What to do if the landlord refuses?

-The landlord must respond within 30 days.
-He can deny the request based on, for example, inflation or higher operating expenses.
-Tenants should look into the objections in question:
+Landlords must respond within 30 days.
+They can deny the request based on factors such as inflation or higher operating expenses.
+Tenants should scrutinize the objections raised:

-- The landlord may charge a maximum of 0.5 per cent of the net rent to cover higher operating and maintenance costs – and no more!
+- Landlords may charge a maximum of 0.5% of the net rent to cover increases in operating and maintenance costs.